-The investment contracts held by the Master Trust in the Stable Value Fund are known as synthetic and separate account guaranteed investment contracts (GICs).
+The investment contracts held by the Master Trust in the Stable Value Fund are known as synthetic account guaranteed investment contracts (GICs).

 In a synthetic GIC structure, the underlying investments are owned by the Master Trust and held in the trust for plan participants.
-The contract values of the synthetic GIC contracts including unsettled receivables and payables at December 31, 2019 and 2018 were \$220,350 and \$122,890, respectively.
+The contract values of the synthetic GIC contracts including unsettled receivables and payables at December 31, 2020 and 2019 were \$239,520 and \$220,350, respectively.